- Award Winners and Finalists

 New as of 2010: First- time recipients of ETAs (English Teaching Assistantships) are now eligible to apply for a study or research grant once two years have passed following the conclusion of the ETA.
 Individuals can still only receive one study or research Fulbright U.S. Student Program grant and those who are first-time study/research grant recipients cannot apply for an ETA.

-Award amount and conditions: There are two major areas and one special program:
+Award amount and conditions: There are two major areas and two special programs:

 Number offered: In 2013, at a cost of over $242.8 million, IIE awarded approximately eight thousand grants to individuals, including U.S. students, teachers, professionals, and scholars to study, teach, lecture and conduct research in more than 155 countries, and to their foreign counterparts to engage in similar activities in the United States.
 Consult Fulbrightonline.org frequently for updated numbers and country information.